zelihauslu/Marvel-App/README.md

  ## Marvel App

-i'm going to show how to create a App in which we can search All Marvel Characters and Comics With Marvel API Using SwiftUI
+i'm going to show how to create a App in which we can search all Marvel characters and comics With **Marvel API** using *SwiftUI*

 #### Keywords
--MVVM
-**viewWillAppear** or
-#### Keywords
+- MVVM
+- JSON Parsing
+- Pagination
+- Infinity ScrollView
+- Search Bar With Combine Framework